yasir2000/openwrt-oldwiki-md/OpenWrtDocs/InstallingAR7.rst

 == Boot sequence ==

-AR7 hardware uses adam2 as the bootloader.
+Most AR7 hardware uses adam2 as the bootloader.
 The following sequence details how the hardware boots.

  * Switch on
  * 2 seconds while bootloader initialises